anhsirk0/kakoune-themes/README.md

 gruvbox name was already taken so i have to resort to mygruvbox
 > Background color #282828

-## background color is set to terminal's default'
+## By default background color is set to terminal's default
 ## usage
 add colors to ~/.config/kak/
 ```bash